Neo4j Core Schema (Graph & Postgres Reference)

 (:Monitor)-[:NORMAL_RIGHT_OF]->(:Computer)

 Note: Legacy unprefixed predicates (IN, ON, LEFT_OF, etc.) are deprecated in favor of the dual system.
+Where they still exist, the location reads treat them as current (the bare :IN reads were flipped to align with CURRENT_* in WS3-A, 2026-06-18).

 Functional Relationships